Improving Makespan in Dynamic Task Scheduling for Cloud Robotic Systems with Time Window Constraints: Related Work

 Let $T$ be a finite set of tasks that can be performed by a multi-robot system.
 Consider the case where the system is performing a subset of tasks, say $T_1$, when a new set of tasks, $T_2$, arrives.
-As can be seen in Figure~\ref{fig0}, there are two types of task allocation:
+There are two types of task allocation: \begin{itemize} \item If the set of all tasks, $T$, is known, and we are looking for the optimal performance from the system by allocating the set of all tasks, then we call this type of task allocation \textbf{static task allocation}. \item If sequences of tasks arrive to be performed by the system at different time steps, and we are looking for the optimal performance by dynamically allocating the newly arrived tasks, then we call this type of task allocation a \textbf{dynamic task allocation}. \end{itemize}

-\begin{itemize} \item If the set of all tasks, $T$, is known, and we are looking for the optimal performance from the system by allocating the set of all the tasks, then we call this type of task allocation a \textbf{static task allocation}. \item If sequences of tasks arrive to be performed by the system at different time steps, and we are looking for the optimal performance by dynamically allocating the newly arrived tasks, then we call this type of task allocation a \textbf{dynamic task allocation}. \end{itemize}
+In static task assignment, \cite{Lin:1995} studied static algorithm allocation for a multi-robot system without considering cloud infrastructure and communication times; \cite{Ours:2020} solved the allocation problem by minimizing memory and time for a single robot cloud system; and \cite{li:2018} approaches the assignment problem incompletely by considering only the minimum time and ignoring the memory parameter.
+Their method only minimizes the total execution time without fully considering communication, as shown in \cite{Ours:2020}. \cite{Ours:2021} solved the allocation problem by minimizing memory and time for a multi-robot cloud system.